0pain01/medblock_patient_registration/README.md

 - **Real-Time Multi-Tab Sync**: Initially, syncing data across tabs was considered using `BroadcastChannel` or `PGlite's live query` feature.
 However, due to implementation constraints, a simpler polling approach using `useEffect` with a `setInterval` (every 2 seconds) was used to refresh data periodically in all tabs.
 While not instant, it provides reasonable consistency between multiple tabs.

-- **Database Query Handling in the Browser**: Working with SQL queries in the browser using PGlite required careful input validation and error handling.
-Restricting destructive commands (like `DROP`, `ALTER`) was necessary to prevent data issues.
+- **Database Query Handling in the Browser**: Working with SQL queries in the browser using PGlite required careful input validation and error handling. *Restricting destructive commands (like `DROP`, `ALTER`) was necessary to prevent data issues*.

 - **Data Persistence**: Ensuring patient data remains after page reloads involved configuring `PGlite` with `idb://` to store data persistently in IndexedDB.
 It took time to understand how to integrate it properly with a React app and service worker setup.